simla-tech/opus_android/README.md

+## NOTE 2

+This is a fork of OpusLib that was created for the purpose of re-publishing the library, as it was no longer available in previous repository.
+Check out the [Integration](#integration) section for new artifact location.

 ## NOTE: THIS PROJECT IS DEPRECATED.
 This project is no longer being maintained.

 # Opus for Android